TwilightWingsStudio/SSE-Legacy/STYLE.md

 ========================
 ## Styling guidelines (.h / .hpp / .cpp / .c / .es)
-Styling guidelines are just how I prefer to have things styled.
-Not following these guidelines will not affect my decission on approving pull request.
+These styling guidelines represent the way I prefer to have all the things styled.
+Ignoring these guidelines will not affect my decision on approving your pull request.

 ### Style - Operator without braces
 - Avoid using opeators without braces.